The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Symmetric pentadiagonal matrices

 \subsection{Basic Properties of symmetric pentadiagonal doubly stochastic matrices}

 Many of the arguments from Section~\ref{sec:td_basic} carry through into the pentadiagonal setting.
-As in the tridiagonal case (Lemma~\ref{Gersh2}), the eigenvalues of a symmetric pentadiagonal doubly stochastic matrix are bounded between -1 and 1, as in Lemma~\ref{Gersh2}.
+As in the tridiagonal case, the eigenvalues of a symmetric pentadiagonal doubly stochastic matrix are bounded between $-1$ and $1$.

-\begin{lemma} Let $A$ be a symmetric pentadiagonal doubly stochastic matrix.
-The eigenvalues of $A$ all lie in $[-1,1]$. \end{lemma}

 Again, as in the case of tridiagonal doubly stochastic matrices (Proposition~\ref{prop:eigval}), any value in $[-1,1]$ can be realized as an eigenvalue of an $n\times n$ symmetric pentadiagonal doubly stochastic matrix.
+That is, the statement of Proposition~\ref{prop:eigval} reads the same when ``tridiagonal'' is replaced with ``symmetric pentadiagonal''.
 One can, if desired, use the bonafide pentadiagonal matrix for the $n\geq 3$ cases.